HananyTolba/MakePrediction/README.md

 Demo
 ---------
-All the files of this demo are in the 'demos' directory.
+All  files of this demo are in the 'demos' directory.